GabrielMoreau/winsoft-main/arduinoide/README.md

-# Arduino IDE - Vector graphics editor
+# Arduino IDE - Integrated Development Environment for Arduino

 Arduino is an open-source hardware and software company, project, and user community that designs and manufactures single-board